IntersectMBO/plutus/plutus-core/README.md

     -> Term TyName Name uni () -> EvaluationResult (Term TyName Name uni ())
 ```

-It returns an `EvaluationResult` which is either a succesfully computed `Term` or a failure:
+It returns an `EvaluationResult` which is either a successfully computed `Term` or a failure:

 ```haskell
 data EvaluationResult a